 Once completely dry, it’s time to lubricate the blades with proper blade oil before returning to its box.
 Only apply a light amount throughout and follow any guidelines states in the manufacturer’s guidebook.

 If you didn’t get oil from your purchase then we recommend this one.

 Dog Clippers FAQs

-Groomers will take the time to shampoo and condition your dog’s hair much more thoroughly than most people at home.
-Plus, they will deliberately make them smell nice after a session to entice owners to keep bringing them back.
+A professional groomer will take the time to shampoo and condition your dog’s hair much more thoroughly than most people would at home.
+They are likely to use high-quality products designed to make sure that your dog smells good.

 The exact duration for dog grooming varies among different dogs and external conditions.
 For a standard grooming routine, you should groom them more frequently during warmer months and less in colder seasons; their hair will grow and shed less the colder it is.

 Some dogs will need clipping more regularly when their hair impacts their quality of life i.e. when it starts to cover their eyes or when it starts to become matted.

 Last update on 2023-10-16 / Affiliate links / Images from Amazon Product Advertising API